McGill University: Libraries, archives and museums

-Jewish Quota

-Some universities in Canada, notably McGill University, Université de Montréal and the University of Toronto Faculty of Medicine, had longstanding quotas on the number of Jews admitted to the respective universities.
-McGill University’s strict quota was the longest-running, having been officially adopted in 1920 and remaining in place until the late 1960s.

-Identity

-McGill University was the subject of controversy when in January 2023, McGill University's Centre for Human Rights and Legal Pluralism (CHRLP) hosted the event, titled Sex vs. Gender (Identity) Debate In the United Kingdom and the Divorce of LGB from T. It was led by McGill alumnus Robert Wintemute.

-Transgender activist groups stormed into the talk at McGill University led by a speaker associated with a group they claimed was "notoriously transphobic and trans-exclusionary."
-The talk was ultimately cancelled shortly after it started.

-Foreign relations

-For several years, the U.S. Justice Department has believed that China was in a campaign to acquire foreign technological secrets by any means necessary, including illegal methods such as economic espionage.
-Several Canadian universities have ties with Chinese military scientists, resulting in "joint research projects generating knowledge that can help drive China’s defence sector in cutting-edge, high-tech industries."
-These collaborations are suspected to mainly benefit to China, especially its military sector, and pose potential national-security risks to Canada and its allies.

-McGill University is in the Top 3 universities in Canada that collaborate with China's National University of Defence Technology, by publication count.
-According to FBI, China uses “non-traditional collectors”, including Chinese students, professors and scientists, to steal intellectual property.
-Thoee collaborations between China and Canadian's universities are encouraged by the passivity of the Government of Canada who, according to a spokesman of the RCMP, which "does not have an investigative unit targeting any particular foreign entity”.
-Moreover, according to other sources, Canada doesn't actively hunt spies.

 Student life

 Student body

 As of Fall 2021, McGill's student population includes 26,765 undergraduate and 10,411 graduate students representing diverse geographic and linguistic backgrounds.
-Of the entire student population, 46.8% are from Quebec and 22.8% are from the rest of Canada, while 30.4% are from outside of Canada.
+Of the entire student population, 46.8 per cent are from Quebec and 22.8 per cent are from the rest of Canada, while 30.4 per cent are from outside of Canada.
 International students hail from about 150 countries, with many students coming from the United States, China, and France.
-Over half of McGill students claim a first language other than English, with 19.7% of the students claiming French as their mother tongue and 33.5% claiming a language other than English and French, compared to 46.8% who claim English as their mother tongue.
+Over half of McGill students claim a first language other than English, with 19.7 per cent of the students claiming French as their mother tongue and 33.5 per cent claiming a language other than English and French, compared to 46.8 per cent who claim English as their mother tongue.
 In Fall 2021, 34,379 students were enrolled in full-time studies, while 4,888 students enrolled in part-time studies.